dma446/score-voting-app/README.md

 ## User Stories/Use Cases

-1. Non-registered users can register a new account to become a registered voter.
+1. As a non-registered user, I can register a new account to become a registered voter.
-2. Voters can log in to the site.
+2. As a registered user, I can log in to the site.
-3. Voters can start an election.
+3. As a registered user, I can create an election.
-4. Voters can nominate candidates in an election.
-5. Voters can give ratings to each candidate in an election.
+4. As a registered user, I can give ratings to each candidate in an election.

 ## Research Topics